 - No risk assessment

 If you are at all nervous about claiming for an accident that happened at work, then do not be concerned about the safety of your job.
 There is legislation to protect you from being treated differently because of your claim – and you should also be aware that your employer should have insurance to cover the costs of your case.

 We touched upon what needs to be done after an RTA, but here we give you more detail.
 Whether you are making a claim or not, it is wise to do the following:

-- Ensure everyone is ok and get medical attention – if required, you should phone an ambulance for immediate treatment or get an appointment at a walk-in/GPs office if you feel it can wait.
+- Ensure everyone is okay and get medical attention – if required, you should phone an ambulance for immediate treatment or get an appointment at a walk-in/GPs office if you feel it can wait.

 - Get in touch with the police – while this does not always apply, there has been a fatality, serious injury, a crime has been committed or poses a risk to other road users.
 You need to call the police at the earliest opportunity.

 - Make a note of the events – Writing things down early saves your memory from getting jumbled.

 - Take details of bystanders – If someone has witnessed the RTA, it is a good idea to note their details in case they are needed later on.

 If you are at fault in an RTA, you more than likely will be unable to make road traffic accident compensation claims.
 However, if it is not clear who is responsible, or there is a fault by more than one person, yourself included, it may be worth calling us to see whether you are likely to pursue a claim.
 If you were partly to blame, any compensation payout for a vehicle accident claim you make would likely be lower than if you were not at fault.